Just how popular is Python

 Another option is to use an IDE (Integrated Development Environment).
 With the community version of PyCharm, you can create projects, import modules and create virtual environments to run your code.

 There is plenty of other cross-platform software to choose from:

 Prefer an online solution?

 Tutorials & Books

-If your child is wanting to learn Python or you want an easy-to-understand way of learning yourself with your child then I would recommend purchasing Hello World 2nd Edition.
+If your child wants to learn Python or you want an easy-to-understand way of learning yourself, I would recommend purchasing Hello World 2nd Edition.
 Mainly written for version 2 it does highlight all the changes that Python 3 brings in comparison.

 - Tutorials Point